Why nest-warden?

 });

-The same rule drives both forward checks (ability.can(action, payment)) and reverse lookups (accessibleBy()) — no denormalization required.
+The same rule drives both forward checks (ability.can(action, payment)) and reverse lookups (accessibleBy()).
+The TypeORM compiler emits correlated EXISTS subqueries from the path.
+There's no equivalent in CASL or its current ecosystem.

 // O(n) anti-pattern: load all, filter in memory